ArchipelagoMW/Archipelago/worlds/ff1/docs/multiworld_en.md

 1. Download and install the latest version of Archipelago.
     1. On Windows, download Setup.Archipelago.<HighestVersion\>.exe and run it
-2. Assign BizHawk version 2.3.1 or higher as your default program for launching `.nes` files.
+2. Assign EmuHawk version 2.3.1 or higher as your default program for launching `.nes` files.
     1. Extract your BizHawk folder to your Desktop, or somewhere you will remember.
 Below are optional additional steps for loading ROMs more conveniently
         1. Right-click on a ROM file and select **Open with...**